incountry/sdk-java/README.md

 )
 ```

-Use the `batchWrite` method to write multiple records to the storage at once.
+Use the `batchWrite` method to write multiple records to the storage in a single request.

 public boolean batchWrite(String country, List<Record> records) throws StorageException, GeneralSecurityException, IOException

+`batch_write` returns True on success

 #### Keys migration

-Use `migrate` method for batched key-rotation-migration of records
+Use `migrate` method for re-encrypt data encrypted with old versions of the secret

 public MigrateResult migrate(String country, int limit) throws StorageException, FindOptionsException, GeneralSecurityException, IOException

+You should specify `country` you want to conduct migration in and `limit` for precise amount of records to migrate

 `limit` is the batch-limit parameter for handling the batch size